Emergency works exemption

 It is a work carried out urgently, as a direct result of an emergency event, to remove groundwater or overland flow water for the purpose of reducing a significant risk to:

 Emergency works are limited to doing only what is necessary to address the significant risk.
-Any further activities done once the immediate risk has been addressed are not covered by this exemption and the entity will be required to apply for and hold relevant water access licences and approvals.
+The activity must clearly be an emergency work as defined in the Regulation and summarised above.
+It does not apply to any ongoing or secondary use of the water that is removed.
+Any further works done after the immediate risk has been addressed are not covered by this exemption and requires the relevant water access licences and approvals:

 How to use this exemption